gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 Before going forward with this guide, make sure that you completed the [setup Mock Service Worker](./setup-msw.md) and [fetch initial data](./fetch-initial-data.md) guides.
 !!!

 To continuously deliver value to our customers, [Workleap](https://workleap.com/) has adopted a feature flags system that allows to activate or deactivate functionalities without requiring code deployment.
-While "in-page" feature flags are straightforward to implement, feature flags that conditionally register routes require an advanced [deferred registration](../reference/registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items) mecanism.
+While "in-page" feature flags are straightforward to implement for a Squide application, feature flags that conditionally register pages or navigation items requires a more advanced [deferred registration](../reference/registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items) mechanism.

 ## Add an endpoint